-With over 100 years of combined experience in the fields of Recreation, Physical and Experiential Education, Administrative Leadership, Management and Outdoor Adventure, the Positive Energy Program (PEP) Leadership Team along with a pool of experienced team building facilitators, will design and implement a custom program that works towards your group or organizational goals.
+With over 100 years of combined experience in the fields of Recreation, Physical and Experiential Education, Administrative Leadership, Management and Outdoor Adventure, the Positive Energy Program (PEP) Leadership Team along with a pool of experienced team building facilitators, will design and implement a custom program that works to meet your school, group, business or organizational goals.

 We focus on group development and team building using an experiential education model to help establish effective communication, relationship building, character development and the acquisition of 21st Century Life Skills.
-This proactive approach empowers participants to bring the lessons learned through our programs back into their group or organization, personal lives and their home communities.
+This proactive approach empowers participants to bring the lessons learned through our programs back into their school, group, business or organization as well as into their own personal lives and communities.

 who we are

 Positive Energy Program

 meet the "pep"

 With 20 years of professional experience in the fields of Outdoor Recreation, Experiential Education and Team & Leadership Development, Scott Catucci currently serves as the Associate Director for Outdoor Education, Esports and Student Development in the Department of Recreation Services at Syracuse University.
 In this position since 2005, Scott oversees and administers a variety of program areas and facilities including outdoor adventure trips, challenge course, team and student development programming, indoor climbing wall, Esports gaming room as well as the cross country ski & snowshoe center.
 Scott has a B.S.E in Recreation Education and a M.A. in Management of Leisure Services.
 Before accepting his current position at Syracuse University, Scott was the Director of the Cayuga Nature Centers TEAM Challenge program which consisted of both a low and high element challenge course designed primarily to serve local and regional school groups.